Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/overview.md

 * RM - Release managment record

 :::tip
-Custom request IDs can be constructed using [**Auto Values**](/esp-config/advanced-tools-and-settings/auto-values)
+Custom request IDs can be constructed using [**Auto Values**](/esp-config/advanced-tools-and-settings/auto-values) which can provide a different format from the default.
 :::

 #### Subtitle
-The subtitle, located directly below the ruquest ID, is taken from the summary field on the request.
-Providing a short but descriptive summary can add value throughout Service Manager as this is used in a wide variaty of places to help identify the request.
+The subtitle, located directly below the request ID, is taken from the summary field on the request.
+Providing a short but descriptive summary can add value throughout Service Manager as this is used in a wide variety of places to help identify the request.

 #### Custom Buttons
 The [custom buttons](/servicemanager-user-guide/service-portfolio/requests/request-custom-buttons) are a series of actions that can be defined by a Service Manager administrator.
 These custom buttons can open a URL, display a pop-up with an embedded URL, or run an automated workflow known as an [Auto Task](/servicemanager-config/customize/service-manager-auto-tasks).